scwilbanks/How-to-Code-Simple-Data/README.md

 # How to Code: Simple Data

-My solutions to problem sets and quizzes for the EdX course How to Code: Simple Data.
+My solutions to problem sets for the EdX course How to Code: Simple Data.

 Solutions written in Beginning Student Language.